tdwg/website/conferences/2024/submissions/posters/index.md

 toc: true
 ---

-_Last modified: 14 August 2024: fixed broken links to find your OA number and template_
+_Last modified: 15 August 2024: reminder to **sign in to your Google account** before trying to upload your poster or video_

 # SPNHC-TDWG 2024 Instructions for Virtual Posters and Poster Presenters